Mélanie Pfister, Bas Rhin

 In 2019, at the urging of both of her parents, Mélanie retired the label with its distinctive band of orange and the signature of her great-grandfather in favor of a new design, one that gives each wine an acronym stemming from its vineyard name.
 Plus, she added her name to the domain name.

-Apart from her upper tier Pinot Noir “Rahn” and Pinot Gris “Silberberg,” all of Mélanie’s wines are made and aged in tank, and the élevage is an extended one on the lees (bottling typically happens for the whites just before the next harvest).
+Apart from her upper tier Pinot Noir “Rahn” and Pinot Gris “Silb,” which see time in wood, all of Mélanie’s wines are made and aged in tank.
+The élevage is an extended one on the lees, with the base range seeing nearly a year of aging before bottling while the upper range ages 18-24 months.
 Indigenous yeast is preferred, but she reserves the right to use non-aromatic cultured yeasts in more problematic years when the risks of off-flavors are greater.
 The wines are normally fermented dry and bottled with a minimum addition of sulfur.
 Normally, 15 different wines are made each year with an overall production of roughly 5,000 cases.

 About her family’s style of wine, Mélanie wrote the following in 2012: “The house style appeared itself as the style of wine my parents and grandparents liked to drink: aromatic, well-balanced, rather dry style of wines.
 As a matter of fact, my grandfather used to say, Finally, I am probably the one who drinks the most of my wines, so I craft the wines I like! – no concession, he liked dry wines.”